 Common pet emergencies

-One of the common conditions an emergency vet will see is gastrointestinal upset, such as vomiting and diarrhoea.
-In some cases, the pet has relatively mild signs; a dog may have had just a few episodes of diarrhoea, but its owner wants to know how to help a dog with diarrhoea before the dog’s condition worsens or before the carpet in their home is ruined.
-In other cases, however, the pet is very ill and requires more aggressive treatment.
-A dog that is dehydrated after several days of vomiting and diarrhoea will need a full medical workup, plus hospitalization and intravenous (IV) fluids.
+One of the common conditions seen by emergency vets is gastroenteritis, or vomiting and diarrhea.
+In some cases, the pet may have relatively mild signs; a dog may have had just a few episodes of diarrhea, but its owner wants to know how to help a dog with diarrhoea before the dog’s condition worsens or before the carpet in their home is ruined.
+In other cases, however, the pet is very ill and may require more aggressive treatment.
+A dog that is dehydrated after several days of vomiting and diarrhea will need a full medical workup to determine the underlying cause of the illness, plus hospitalization and intravenous (IV) fluids.

-Another common cause of emergency visits is trauma.
-This can range from pad injuries during a walk to severe trauma such as a road traffic collision.
-Many of these cases will need surgery, but some can be stabilised in hospital over the weekend or even sent home with painkillers.
+Emergency vets also treat trauma and injuries.
+These cases may range from pad abrasions, to fractures, to severe trauma such as dog fights or being hit by a car..
+Many of these cases will need surgery, but some can be stabilized in hospital over the weekend or even sent home with painkillers.

 Other potential causes of emergency clinic visits include sudden weakness or collapse, seizures or other neurologic issues, breathing difficulties, and toxin ingestion.
-Each of these conditions varies in its diagnostic workup and treatments.
-Some of these conditions may be treated on an outpatient basis, but many require hospitalization.
+These conditions vary significantly in their workup and treatment, but an emergency veterinarian is prepared to handle any of these cases.

 The cost of emergency veterinary care